Pressure-treated wood fence offers a wide range of benefits which includes protection from insects, fungi, external elements, etc.

 Can You Use Creosote On Pressure Treated Wood Fence?

 Coal tar creosote (a complex mixture of coal tar derivatives) is a kind of wood preservative that has been traditionally used for deterring wood-destroying insects and fungi.

 But due to medical issues (like breathing problems because of heavy fumes), it is no longer allowed to use for interior purposes by DIYers.

 Certified professionals in the US can still buy creosote wood preservatives and similar products for treating outdoor rough wood structures like fences, sheds, barns, telegraph poles, and railway sleepers.

-For getting the best protection you will need to apply at least three coats of creosote on a wood fence, leaving about 24 hours of time between each coat.
+To get the best protection, you will need to apply at least three coats of creosote on a wood fence, leaving about 24 hours of time between each coat.

-The only downside of using creocote on the wood fence is the choking smell that can linger for long.
+The only downside of using creosote on the wood fence is the choking smell that can linger for long.

 Also, remember that Creosote-treated timber can’t be painted very easily.

 But the staining over the creosote should be done only after the wood surface has weathered and it no longer has an oily surface.